mlcommons/inference/v0.7/speech_recognition/rnnt/README.md

 # 2. Directions

 Open `run.sh`.
 Set the stage variable to "-1".
+Set "work_dir" to a path backed by a disk with at least 2 GB of space.
 You need conda and a C/C++ compiler on your PATH.
+I used conda 4.8.2.
 This script is responsible for downloading dependencies, data, and the model.

 Run `./run.sh` from this directory.